gecio/gecio.github.io/docs/_gks/clusterlifecycle/deletingacluster/index.en.md

 parent: Cluster Lifecycle
 ---

+# Deleting a Cluster

-It's quick and simple to delete Clusters in GKS.
-The only prerequisite is that you need a running Cluster in an GKS Project.
+It's quick and simple to delete clusters in the GKS dashboard.
+The only prerequisite is a running cluster in a GKS project.

 ## Finding the Cluster

-To delete a Cluster, we need to go into the Cluster's detail view.
-For this we click on `first-system`:
+To delete a cluster, you need to go into the cluster's detail view.
+For this, click on `first-system`:
 ![Step 1](delete_1.png)

-We need to use the cluster name later.
-To copy it into the clipboard, we click on the name:
+You need to use the cluster name later.
+To copy it into the clipboard, click on the name:
 ![Step 2](delete_2.png)

 ## Deleting the Cluster

-Now we click `Delete`.
+Now click `Delete`.
 ![Step 3](delete_3.png)

-This opens a window where we need to enter the cluster name to avoid sudden and unwanted deletions.
-Since we copied the name into our clipboard previously, we can simply paste it here.
+This opens a window where you need to enter the cluster name to avoid sudden and unwanted deletions.
+Since you copied the name into your clipboard previously, you can simply paste it here.
 ![Step 4](delete_4.png)

-Since we also want to free up the resources, we leave both check boxes marked.
+Since we also want to free up the resources, leave both check boxes marked.
 That way, volumes and load balancers provided by OpenStack will be removed as well.

 ## Summary

-We learnt and achieved the following:

-* How to delete a Cluster
-* How to delete all Resources in OpenStack as well.

 Congratulations!
+You learned and achieved the following:

-That's all you need to know to delete a Cluster in GKS.
+* How to delete a cluster
+* How to delete all resources in OpenStack as well